Generated 2026-06-24, viewed through the bent lens of Build to Think.

 The year at a glance

-Zoom out from the nine-day delta to the twelve-month backdrop.
+Zoom out from the one-commit week to the twelve-month backdrop.
 Most of it is empty.
-The live cells cluster in the right-hand third — the “2026 run” — with the tallest cells at the very rightmost edge.
+The live cells cluster in the right-hand third — the “2026 run” — and the rightmost edge is nearly flat now: not a cooling-off so much as a finished project resting, with a single tooling commit as the week’s only mark on the curve.

 Cumulative commits — rolling 52 weeks · Jun 2025 → Jun 2026